Xilinx/kria-dfx-hw/k26_testcases/linux/README.md

 Update the xsa path in the build tcl files.

-On a development server open bash prompt and run
+On a development server, open bash prompt and run the following commands

+To build individual applications.
 ```
 make AES128